istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 {{ warning }}
-In order to add custom tags based on environmental variables you will have to modify the `istio-sidecar-injector` ConfigMap in your root istio system namespace.
+In order to add custom tags based on environmental variables you will have to modify the `istio-sidecar-injector` ConfigMap in your root Istio system namespace.
 {{ /warning }}

 Client request headers: